rishabh73096/rishabh73096/README.md

 - 👨‍💻 All of my projects are available at [https://golden-bienenstitch-3b99a4.netlify.app/](https://golden-bienenstitch-3b99a4.netlify.app/)

-- 💬 Ask me about **React.js,Html,Css,JavaScript,MongoDB,MySQL,Java**
+- 💬 Ask me about **ReactJS Html, CSS, JavaScript, MongoDB, MySQL, Java**

 - 📫 How to reach me **rishabhtiwari73096@gmail.com**